mkierzenka/SWDevProj/README.md

 * Discuss asserts/proper behavior (receiverthread.h:82, 67)

-* waitandgetmsg.h could use comments and maybe cleanup, parallel to getdatamsg

 * demoTest.cpp does not delete anything, memory leaks here

 * Clean up client and server, try to get more than two clients to connect successfully